jerrylin03/jerrylin03.github.io-skytime/README.md

 # Skytime

-A real time clock with a transitional night and day background
+A real time clock with a transitional sky gradient background

 Hosted on <a href="https://jerrylin03.github.io/skytime/">GitHub Pages</a>